Some bus routes are being impacted as the union representing 5,000 Metro Vancouver transit operators and maintenance workers continues job action.

 Where are negotiations now?

-TransLink said no new talks are scheduled as of Monday, Nov.
-18.
+Talks broke down between the two sides on Nov.
+14, and TransLink said no new talks are scheduled as of Saturday, Nov.
+23.

 Workers have been without a contract since the end of March, and the union says its members are increasingly stretched amid surging ridership on the Metro Vancouver transit system.